IHT & Estate Planning

 This is a difficult area of law and specialist legal advice should be taken where the domicile status is relevant.

-Essentially the government wishes to make it harder for individuals who have a UK domicile at the date of their birth to claim non-dom status if they leave the UK and acquire a domicile of choice in another country but subsequently return here.
+Additionally, from 6 April 2017 there was a new category of deemed domicile – ‘formerly domiciled resident’.
+Essentially the government wished to make it harder for individuals who had a UK domicile at the date of their birth to claim non-dom status if they leave the UK and acquire a domicile of choice in another country but subsequently return here.

 Submit your details and your question and one of your Account Managers will be in touch.